TritonDataCenter/smartos-docs/docs/smartos-as-a-vmware-guest.md

 ## VMware Fusion

-To get started with SmartOS on VMware Fusion, [download the latest VMware image](download-smartos.md).
+To get started with SmartOS on VMware Workstation, [download the latest VMware image](download-smartos.md).

-Once downloaded, extract it.
-Mac OS X example:
+**Note:** Using VMware Fusion for macOS requires an Intel Mac.

-    tar -jxvf Downloads/smartos-latest.vmwarevm.tar.bz2 -C ~/Documents/Virtual\ Machines.localized/
+Once downloaded, extract the image.

-The SmartOS.vmwarevm image is a ready-to-run VM.
+The `SmartOS.vmwarevm` image is a ready-to-run VM.
 There's no need to import or create a new VM from the image.

 The VM is ready to go, simply go to the "File" menu and select "Open".
-The navigate to the directory where you extract the image and the "SmartOS.vmwarevm".
+The navigate to the directory where you extract the image and the `SmartOS.vmwarevm`.
 Click on it and click "Open".
 The VM should immediately pop up in a new window, allowing you to start it.
 Click the "Play" then choose "I copied it".